 This is her calculation: $10,000,000 quota, divided by a $15,000 average sales price, divided by 45%, divided by a 25% market share, equals 5,926 inquiries.

 With this number, she was off and running.
 She’d shoot for so many inquiries from trade shows; so many, on average, from web forms; so many from direct mail, etc. Divided by twelve, she’d need 493 inquiries per month.
 She had 30 salespeople, so on average this meant 16 inquiries per salesperson, per month.
 She figured that the guy in New York will get twice that, and the one in Denver will get half the average, but at least she had a number to shoot for.

 After hearing the story, Teri felt good enough to order another beer, but I passed.
 “I guess that will work for me,” she said.
 “The sales quota is $2 million.
 Our average sales price is $7,999.
 We close 30% of all inquiries.
 So we’ll need 1,852 leads; I can do that.”
 She did it in her head.

 “Semper Fi!” she shouted, which drew applause in the restaurant.
 “In the Marines,” she said, “it means ever faithful.
 I guess that applies here; ‘ever faithful to our sales reps’ works for me.”

-*45%of unqualified inquiriers will turn into a sales for someone with 12 months.
+*45%of unqualified inquirers will turn into a sale for someone within 12 months.